 Middle School – French for Native Speakers / Advanced French Learners (from 6th to 8th graders) – In this class, the students will continue improving their French language skills learned in their previous years.
 We encourage all students with bilingual education to join EFNY.
 According to our experience, bilingual students will be able to keep and also improve their French language level by continuing EFNY classes.

-Préparation aux examens de français avancé (from 9th to 11th graders) – This class is suitable for native French speakers/advanced French learners.
+Préparation aux examens de français avancé (from 9th to 11th graders) – This class will take place on Tuesdays from 5:30PM to 7:00PM – Written evaluation by zoom on September 14 from 5:30 pm to 6:45 pm.
+This class is suitable for native French speakers/advanced French learners.